 Coursework numbered below 100 may not fulfill Associate of Arts or Associate of Applied Science degree requirements.
-A maximum of 12 units of 100 may be used as electives in the Associate of General Studies degree.
+A maximum of 12 units of coursework numbered below 100 may be used as electives in the Associate of General Studies degree.
 Coursework numbered below 100 is not transferable.